truelyyours/RTFD/htb/TheFrizz/Solution - todo.md

 `TheFrizz` is a medium-difficulty Windows machine featuring a web application showcasing Walkerville Elementary School and a Gibbon CMS instance.
-The Gibbon-LMS instance is susceptible to unauthenticated arbitrary file write (CVE-2023-45878), which is used to write a PHP shell to the web application and gain access to the target.
-After gaining access to the system, a database settings file containing credentials to access MySQL includes a hash and salt for the user f.frizzle that can be cracked.
-After cracking the password, we authenticate to the target using SSH with GSSAPI/Kerberos.
-We request a TGT, which is then used to authenticate via Kerberos authentication.
-A deleted 7Zip archive is discovered in the `fiona` user&#039;s recycling bin which is extracted revealing a WAPT setup and includes a configuration file with base64-encoded credentials used to authenticate as the `M.Schoolbus` user. `M.Schoolbus` is a member of the `Group Policy Creator Owners`, which allows them to create GPOs within the domain, which is leveraged to escalate privileges to `NT Authority\System`.
 # Init

 Starting with the `nmap` scan, we have SSH, LDAP and Kerberos ports open along with `frizzdc.firzz.htb` and `firzz.htb` on port `80`.